-Your current results show that you have a somewhat low level of focus.
-You may get distracted and not finish your tasks or assignments on time, or you may rush to finish them at the last minute.
-You also may not prepare properly for tests.
-However, you can increase your level of focus and improve your chances of success at school, in your career and in your personal life.
+Your current results show that you have a moderate level of focus.
+Sometimes you get distracted and barely finish your assignments on time.
+You can increase your level of focus and improve your chances of success at school, in your career and in your personal life.
 Follow the recommendations below as a start.